 During our research, we found a name - Marina Tjulinova - in one of the Estonian business registries.
 She appears to be the owner of the platform and Danija confirmed this information.

-Marina Tjulinova is the owner of Swaper Platform OU (Estonia) and an IT development company Neotech Development OU (Estonia).
+Marina Tjulinova is the owner of Swaper Platform OU (Estonia) currently in the role of Head of Operations and an IT development company Neotech Development OU (Estonia).

 The connection between Wandoo Finance and Swaper